Donation Deadline: April 15

-BThanks to the Overflow/PLUS tax credit that was signed into law in 2012, donors are now allowed to claim an additional tax credit – OVER AND ABOVE the original tax credit.
-Married taxpayers filing jointly are now allowed an annual credit up to $2,062 or $1,031 for single taxpayers.
+BThanks to the Overflow/PLUS tax credit that was signed into law in 2012, donors are allowed to claim an additional tax credit – OVER AND ABOVE the original tax credit.
+Married taxpayers filing jointly are allowed an annual credit up to $2,062, and single taxpayers are allowed an annual credit up to $1,031.
 Married taxpayers filing separate returns are allowed up to $1,031 for each individual.
-Donors must first meet the $1,032 (married) or $517 (single) Original Tax Credit Program maximum in order to claim the Overflow/PLUS tax credit.
+Donors must first meet the $1,034 (married) or $517 (single) Original Tax Credit Program maximum in order to claim the Overflow/PLUS tax credit.
 A tax credit donation to APESF will reduce the amount of tax you owe to the State or increase the amount of your refund, dollar-for-dollar.
 There is NO COST to you, and children receive the benefit!

 CCredit yourself with knowing that by making your tax credit contribution online or by mailing a check, you will be showing your support for school choice by voting with your resources while providing scholarships for students that would otherwise be unavailable.
-Every parent deserves the right to choose the education that is best for their child.
+Every parent deserves the right to choose the education that is best for his or her child.
 Thank you for making the choice possible.

 Other Important Benefits